-Keep Moving Heavy Furniture Around
+Keep Moving Heavy Furniture Around in Carpeted Areas

 If you want to prevent pile crushing (yes, carpets have piles too!), it’s best to keep moving the furniture on your carpet around.
 Depending on how your living room is set up this may or may not be always feasible.
 But if it is, we recommend doing it.

-Don’t Let Stains Settle In
+Don’t Let Stains Settle In the Carpet

 The best way to keep carpets clean, even those that claim to be stain-resistant, is to act quickly on spills.
 Soapy water often works very well.
 In a previous post we spoke about how to clean the stains off your carpet without chemicals.
 You might want to visit it for some brilliant ideas to help you remove these stains.